-Have the entire AC circuitry tested every season by an experienced marine electrician, especially the shore power cord and the galvanic isolator.
+Have the entire AC circuitry tested every season by an experienced marine electrician, especially the shore power cord.
 This will detect any shorts, open wires or ground faults.
-Also, have the polarity indicator system inspected for proper operation.

-Test outlets periodically by pressing the test/ reset buttons in the center of the faceplate to ensure proper operation.
+Test outlets periodically by pressing the test/ reset buttons in the center of the face plate to ensure proper operation.